-About the Battery and USB Power Adapter
+About the Battery and Power Adapter

-- To keep the battery in optimum condition, avoid storing it in a fully charged state or in high temperatures. - If the battery is left inserted and the camera is not used for a long time, the battery will over-discharge and shorten the battery's life. - Charging the battery a day before use or on the day of use is recommended. - Class II equipment: The provided USB power adapter is a Class II (doubleinsulated) product.
+- To keep the battery in optimum condition, avoid storing it in a fully charged state or in high temperatures. - If the battery is left inserted and the camera is not used for a long time, the battery will over-discharge and shorten the battery's life. - Charging the battery a day before use or on the day of use is recommended. - The AC plug adapter D-PL135 is designed for exclusive use with the Power Adapter D-PA135.
+Do not use it with other devices.